While the workflow will vary by project, the key milestones in your internal process will remain fixed.

 Determine names for each of these major milestones, including where the change may fall out of the workflow process and why.
 Examples include:

-- Proposed: Sent to the customer
+- Proposed: Scoped, priced, and sent to the customer

 - Approved: In some form from the customer giving you the OK to proceed

 - Executed: Fully executed contract change order or fully billed and paid

 You may choose other stages in between for more granularity, depending on your workflow and the dynamics of your projects.
 You may also want to include different types of changes such as T&M, Lump Sum, etc. At the end of the change funnel, you can track billed and payment dates.

 A critical metric to track and manage is your Cost@Risk where you have incurred job costs on changes that are not Executed or allowed to be billed.
 You want to track the aging of each of these stages through the funnel but most importantly is tracking the aging of costs that can't be billed as they have a higher probability of becoming disputed and are impacting your cash flow.
 A proposed change for $1,000,000 dollars that you haven't started work on represents far less risk than a $10,000 change that you completed the work on 90 days ago but has not been approved by the customer.

 There are also other status codes where the change falls out of the customer change funnel:

 - Budget Revision: Internal - turned out to be a scope gap or value engineering not submitted

 - Voided: They decided to not go forward with the change before any costs were spent